Portable Python scripts with Docker and Make

 Then the script runs the Python script in the Docker container using

 that image.
-We mount the src/
+We mount the src/ directory, where I'm placing

-the actual Python script as main.py
+the actual Python script as main.py, and pass all the

 command-line arguments onwards to it.